textileio/papers/draft.md

 is its Pubsub (or publish-subscribe) system.
-Pubsub is a standard messaging pattern where the publishers don't know who, if anyone, will subscribe to a given topic. *Publishers* send messages on a given topic or category, and *Subscribers* receive only messages on a give topic to which they are subscribed.
+Pubsub is a standard messaging pattern where the publishers don't know who, if anyone, will subscribe to a given topic. *Publishers* send messages on a given topic or category, and *subscribers* receive only messages on a give topic to which they are subscribed.
 Libp2p's Pubsub module can be configured to utilize a *floodsub* protocol --- which floods the network with messages, and peers are required to ignore messages in which they are